GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Branch Chief, Quality Management</span></em><br /><span>Department of Labor (DOL)</span>
     </p>
     <p>
       <span>Brandon Jubar has more than 25 years of experience in information technology (IT) contracts, acquisitions, strategic planning, change management, and process improvement.
 He is the Branch Chief of IT Quality Management at the U.S. Department of Labor (DOL) in the Office of the Chief Information Officer.
 In the fall of 2019, Brandon was also assigned the role of DOL’s Section 508 Program Manager, tasked with standing up the Department’s first true enterprise-level Section 508 Program Office.
-He was selected as one of the FCW FED 100 for 2021 because of his work on accessibility and Section 508 compliance at DOL.</span>
+He was selected as one of the FCW (Federal Computer Week) FED 100 for 2021 because of his work on accessibility and Section 508 compliance at DOL.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2bs3a"><em><span>Reframe and Reinforce: Using Lessons from Neuroscience to Improve Leadership Understanding and Support for Accessibility</span></em></a>